 Returning visual arts students are highly encouraged to apply for this program, as it will build on the foundational skills they developed in a previous summer.

-- Prepare a minimum of five images that represent your highest quality of work.
+Prepare a minimum of five images that represent your highest quality of work.
 Three pieces must be made from direct observation (drawn or painted from life, not copied from a photograph).
 The portfolio may be in any medium but evidence of some color experience is preferred (paint, colored pencil, pastel, etc.)